-Figure 6.4: Computing the probability of the sequence (John, might, wash) under the HMM given in Figure 6.3 by explicitly summing over all possible sequence labels (upper panel) and using the forward algorithm (lower panel).
+Figure 7.4: Computing the probability of the sequence $\langle John, might, watch \rangle$ under the HMM given in Figure 7.3 by explicitly summing over all possible sequence labels (top) and using the forward algorithm (bottom).

-Figure 6.5: Computing the most likely state sequence that generated (John, might, wash) under the HMM given in Figure 6.3 using the Viterbi algorithm.
+Figure 7.5: Computing the most likely state sequence that generated $\langle John, might, watch \rangle$ under the HMM given in Figure 7.3 using the Viterbi algorithm.
 The most likely state sequence is highlighted in bold and could be recovered programmatically by following backpointers from the maximal probability cell in the last column to the first column (thicker arrows).